 We intend to be an employer of choice.
 To that end, we consistently assess the current landscape and labor market to refine our total rewards programs.
 We also monitor our progress in raising the incomes of our lowest wage earners so they can achieve success for themselves and their families.
-As mentioned above, we have started a program called Homes for Our Own.
-This program generally involves education and financial assistance for employees aspiring to own their own home.
+Our Homes for Our Own program generally involves education and financial assistance for employees aspiring to own their own home.
 We strive to help employees understand the home buying process, from getting financially ready to buy and maintain a home to how the actual process works.